EvertonViniciusav/EvertonViniciusav/README.md

 📚 In addition, I have a degree as an Agricultural Technician from the Federal Institute of Mato Grosso do Sul.
 This education has given me a broad and interdisciplinary perspective, enriching my ability to solve problems and find innovative solutions for agriculture.

 💻 In my free time, I enjoy exploring new technologies and working on personal projects that challenge me and help me grow as a developer.
-I am always looking for new opportunities to learn and collaborate on interesting projects.
+I'm always looking for new opportunities to learn and collaborate on interesting projects.

 🔗 Feel free to explore my repositories and follow my journey in the world of system development!